step-by-step-tutorial/springboot-tutorial/rdbms-h2/README.md

 <p align="justify">

-There are a few alternatives for H2, therefore you can read the [article](https://github.com/oss-academy/article/blob/main/java-in-memory-db.md#Java-In-Memory-Database).
+There are a few alternatives for H2, therefore I suggest you to read the [article](https://github.com/oss-academy/article/blob/main/java-in-memory-db.md#Java-In-Memory-Database).

 </p>